Welcome to this Jardin, Colombia travel guide.

 When compared to the big cities in Colombia, it begs the question; what other towns are they’re in Colombia like Jardin?

 What I found was that Jardin is quite unique!
-Whether it’s cruising around in a moto-taxi, jumping in a cable car, or sipping some of the region’s finest organic coffee, you are only just touching the surface.
+Whether it’s cruising around in a moto-taxi, jumping in a cable car, or sipping some of the finest Colombian coffee, you are only just touching the surface.

 What else can you do here, then?
 Isn’t’ Jarin just a small village in the middle of nowhere?
 Let’s take a look at what you can get up to here.